beccauwu/Project-3/README.md

 * Excel support
 * Configurable accounts

-On top of these it would be fully possible to add the possibilities for integration with Electronic Fund Transfer at Point Of Sale (EFTPOS) systems, as well as add automated emails for a variety of functions including:
+On top of these it would be fully possible to add integrations for Electronic Fund Transfer at Point Of Sale (EFTPOS) systems, and automated emails for a variety of functions including:

 * Sending invoices to customers
-* Overdue invoices follow-ups
+* Overdue invoice follow-ups

 <p align="right">(<a href="#top">back to top</a>)</p>